-Married taxpayers who file jointly are jointly and severally liable for any tax, interest and penalties due as shown on the return and also any additional tax liability the IRS determines to be due. § 6013(d)(3).
+Married taxpayers who file a joint return under § 6013 are jointly and severally liable for any tax, interest and penalties due as shown on the return and also any additional tax liability the IRS determines to be due. § 6013(d)(3).
 This is true even if the taxpayers later divorce or if the other spouse earned all the income.
 Relief from joint and several liability may be available under IRC § 6015.
 These rules should not be confused with the injured spouse rules (discussed below) that provide for an allocation of an overpayment using Form 8379.

 Three forms of relief from joint and several liability are available:

 - Separation of Liability – § 6015(c)